-With use of devices, assessment of torsion will be possible only after device removal, and therefore should be classified as C. In theory, since there is not separation and re-alignment of the skin, torsion should not occur with use of devices.
+With use of devices, assessment of torsion will be possible only after device removal, and therefore should be classified as D. In theory, since there is not separation and re-alignment of the skin, torsion should not occur with use of devices.

-ADVERSE EVENT MILD MODERATE SEVERE CONSIDER OF BTAINING SERIAL PHOTOGRAP HS TO DOCUMENT ADVERSE EVENT AND PROGRESS Description: Torsion of penis Surgery C-SD: Torsion present but does not cause pain or discomfort.
+ADVERSE EVENT MILD MODERATE SEVERE Con Consider obtaining serial photographs to document adverse event and progress Torsion of Penis C-SD: Torsion present but does not cause pain or discomfort.
 C-SD: Torsion present that causes mild pain or discomfort with erection but does not require surgery to correct.
 C-SD: Torsion present.
 Erections are painful and client cannot tolerate the appearance, discomfort, or pain.
 Surgery needed for correction.
-Description: Torsion of penis Device C-SD: Torsion present but does not cause pain or discomfort.
-C-SD: Torsion present that causes mild pain or discomfort with erection but does not require surgery to correct.
-C-SD: Torsion present.
+Surgery Torsion of Penis D-SD: Torsion present but does not cause pain or discomfort.
+D-SD: Torsion present that causes mild pain or discomfort with erection but does not D-SD: Torsion present.
 Erections are painful and client cannot tolerate the appearance, discomfort, or pain.
-Surgery needed for correction.
+Surgery needed for Device require surgery to correct. correction.
 TREATMENT FOR SURGERY Reassure client that cases improve in appearance with re-moulding of the tissue as the penis heals.
 Even mild pain or discomfort disappears as the skin elongates during healing.
-FOR DEVICE Management as above for surgery.
 FOR SURGERY Reassure client that cases improve in appearance with re-moulding of the tissue as the penis heals.
 Even mild pain or discomfort disappears as the skin elongates during healing.
+FOR SURGERY Refer to a specialist for potential re- operation.
 FOR DEVICE Management as above for surgery.
-FOR SURGERY Refer to a specialist for potential reoperation.
-FOR DEVICE Management as above for surgery.
+FOR DEVICEManagement as above for surgery.
+FOR DEVICEManagement as above for surgery.